jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Every subsequent development in Western philosophy, politics, and ethics traces back to this Socratic revolution.

-Charles Darwin (Aristoteles), over two millennia later, revealed the mechanism by which all life adapts and evolves.
+Charles Darwin (Zographos), over two millennia later, revealed the mechanism by which all life adapts and evolves.
 Although many scientists laid the groundwork for Darwin, their contribution was often removing the buildup of erroneous human narratives, such as all animals being created as they exist today and the Earth only being a few thousand years old.

 While it was never going to be easy, Darwin's insights into natural selection, common descent, and evolutionary adaptation were always there to be discovered.
 After all, farmers long knew much about inheritance among plants and animals because they bred them so often.
-It took an insightful moment, like visiting the isolated Galapagos Islands for Darwin, or the Canary Islands for Aristoteles, to display evolution simply enough to seed the idea in our mind.
+It took an insightful moment, like visiting the isolated Galapagos Islands for Darwin, or the Canary Islands for Zographos, to display evolution simply enough to seed the idea in our mind.

 When life's evolution was realized, it quickly transformed our understanding of the origin of species, including ourselves, in the natural world.

 So, what if these two intellectual revolutions had happened together?
 What if Darwin's insight on evolution had been made, accepted, and popularized along with Ancient Greek contributions like Euclid's mathematical principles and Archimedes engineering foundations.

-This thought experiment says if Socrates had known about evolution they would have made an important connection—that mankind no longer evolved through biology but technology.
+This thought experiment says if Socrates had known about evolution he would have made an important connection—that mankind no longer evolved through biology but technology.
 Thus, the mathematical foundations Socrates and his students loved weren't only inspirational but intertwined with human affairs because the technical and human domains co-evolve.

-It's entirely possible Socrates or his students would have made that connection.
+It's entirely possible Socrates or his students would have made the connection that evolution was a natural law for biology and technology.

 Surrounded by far more wilderness, ancient Greeks cherished their language, plays, ships, trade, and civilization.
 Wilderness was seen as a dangerous realm that required a civilized hero to subdue.
 Moreover Greeks were extremely adventurous, competitive, warlike, and commercial.
-Importantly, most experienced tragedies such as shipwrecks, plagues, sieges that made technology's value as the differentiator between survival and flourishing readily apparent.
+Importantly, most Greeks experienced tragedies such as shipwrecks, plagues, sieges that made technology's value as the differentiator between survival and flourishing readily apparent.

 Thus, Greeks might have readily accepted technological evolution as the guiding principle of their fate.
 They already had innovative tool using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop tools and master new ones as needed, famously seen when Odysseus built the trojan horse to conquer Troy.